Branloins/NotPopoLauncher/README.md

 # NotPopoLauncher
-Tera classic linux compatible launcher grab it from releases
+Tera classic linux compatible/alternate launcher grab it from releases

 the tera classic game folder cannot contain spaces or special characters on linux the NotPopoLauncer needs to be placed at the root of the folder next to Launcher.exe